 The Stretch options are as follows:

-- Percent Clip—Cuts off a percentage of the highest and lowest values, and applies a linear stretch to the remaining values across the available dynamic range of the data type.
-This will reduce the effects of outliers, and enhances the remaining data..
+- Percent Clip—Cuts off a percentage of the highest and lowest values and applies a linear stretch to the remaining values across the available dynamic range of the data type.
+This reduces the effects of outliers and enhances the remaining data.

 - Histogram Specification—Applies the specified piecewise histogram to display the pixels values.
 The piecewise histogram allows you to map the input pixel values to a rendered value.